Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/nodes/types/converter.rst

 .. figure:: /images/material-convertor-node-colorswatch.jpg

-   Color swatch to color selection for a mark
+   Color swatch to color selection for a mark.

 Color *Selector*